kylerostler/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+when you go to log the result, because the name is defined outside the function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name is always the same but the roll is different
 c.
 What is the lexical scope of `newRoll`?
+return function

 ### Task 3 - Stretch Goals